RedHatInsights/javascript-clients/packages/host-inventory/doc/classes/GroupsApi.md

 ▸ **apiGroupCreateGroup**(`groupIn`, `options?`): `Promise`<`AxiosResponse`<[`GroupOutWithHostCount`](../interfaces/GroupOutWithHostCount.md)\>\>

-Creates a new group containing the hosts associated with the host IDs provided.
-[Not Implemented] <br /><br /> Required permissions: inventory:groups:write
+Creates a new group containing the hosts associated with the host IDs provided. <br /><br /> Required permissions: inventory:groups:write

 **`Summary`**

-Create a new group matching the provided name and list of hosts IDs [Not Implemented]
+Create a new group matching the provided name and list of hosts IDs

 **`Throws`**